rajalakshmi-s20/rajalakshmi-s20/README.md

 <h2> Hey there!
-I'm Rajalakshmi S, currently pursuing Master of Engineering in Computer Science & Engineering at the prestigious Madras Institute of Technology (MIT).
-I have recently completed my Bachelor of Engineering in Computer Science & Engineering from Velammal Engineering College, Chennai.</h2>
+I'm Rajalakshmi S</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 🎓 &nbsp; Studying M.E.
+Computer Science and Engineering in Madras Institute of Technology, Anna University.
+- ✍️ &nbsp; Completed B.E.
+Computer Science and Engineering in Velammal Engineering College in 2024.
+- 💼 &nbsp; Working as a Freelance Full Stack Developer.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Computer Science Engineering in Madras Institute of Technology.
-- 💼 &nbsp; Working as a Full Stack Development Intern and a freelancer.
 - 🌱 &nbsp; Learning more about Cloud Computing, Blockchain and Artificial Intelligence.
-- ✍️ &nbsp; Completed my B.E.
-CSE in Velammal Engineering College in 2024.

 <h3> 🛠 &nbsp;Tech Stack</h3>